CherryPerry/video-crop/README.md

 [![Version](https://img.shields.io/github/release/CherryPerry/VideoCrop.svg)](https://github.com/CherryPerry/VideoCrop/releases)
 [![License](https://img.shields.io/badge/license-WTFPL-green.svg)](https://github.com/CherryPerry/VideoCrop/blob/master/LICENSE)

-**UPDATE:** Actually, used approach is not the best one.
-Consider using [Surface](https://developer.android.com/reference/android/media/MediaCodec#using-an-output-surface) approach for both decoder and encoder.
-Doing it this way, you can get predictable result before crop, using sufrace for rendering video in UI, and after crop using surface for encode it.
-I created this project just to check, if it is possible to use `ByteBuffer`s instead.
-Also audio [does not work](https://github.com/CherryPerry/VideoCrop/issues/1) for some reason...
+## TLDR ##

+Just use [Media3 Transformer](https://developer.android.com/media/implement/editing-app) library or [LiTr](https://github.com/linkedin/LiTr).
+This repo is just an exploration how to use raw MediaCodec APIs to do it manually and was created before these libraries were available.

+### About

-You can crop video to make it square and be less than 20 seconds in duration.
+You can crop a video to make it square and be less than 20 seconds in duration.

 It uses [MediaCodec](https://developer.android.com/reference/android/media/MediaCodec) API for decoding and encoding video.
-Source video file is read by [MediaExtractor](https://developer.android.com/reference/android/media/MediaExtractor).
+A source video file is read by [MediaExtractor](https://developer.android.com/reference/android/media/MediaExtractor).
-Frame transformations are done with regular [Bitmap](https://developer.android.com/reference/android/graphics/Bitmap).
+Frame transformations are done with a regular [Bitmap](https://developer.android.com/reference/android/graphics/Bitmap).
-To be able to do so, it is required to convert frame's pixel array from YUV to RGB and back with help of [RenderScript](https://developer.android.com/guide/topics/renderscript/compute).
+To be able to do so, it is required to convert frames pixel array from YUV to RGB and back with help of [RenderScript](https://developer.android.com/guide/topics/renderscript/compute).
-Frames are saved to file with help of [MediaMuxer](https://developer.android.com/reference/android/media/MediaMuxer) after encoding.
+The tranformed frames are saved to a file with help of [MediaMuxer](https://developer.android.com/reference/android/media/MediaMuxer).

 #### Screenshots